Open Educational Resources (OER)

 Adapting OER

-Adapting is a great way to save yourself time, by building on the work of others to customize a resource to meet your course or student’s particular needs.
+Adapting is a great way to save yourself time, by building on the work of others to customize a resource to meet your needs.

-You might, for example, find an excellent open math textbook, but all of the examples are in imperial measurement.
+For example, there may be an excellent resource, but all of the references and measurements are in imperial.
 You can adapt it by replacing the examples with metric measurements.
-Or, you could take an open textbook with an American focus and make it relevant for B.C.
-Students.
+Or, you could take an open resource with an American focus and make it relevant for Canada or BC specifically.

 Be sure to share out your adaptation, as others will undoubtedly be able to make similar use of your work.